-Well, not to add to it but the holidays are here.
+Well, not to add to it but the holidays are almost here.

 Living in a constant state of tension can put you at risk for major health problems—chronic pain, fertility issues, heart disease and Type 2 diabetes — to name a few.